History of foreign relations of China: Second Sino-Japanese War (1937–1945)

-The perception grew that Chiang's government, with poorly equipped and ill-fed troops was unable to effectively fight the Japanese or that he preferred to focus more on defeating the Chinese Communist Party (CCP).
+The perception grew that Chiang's government, with poorly equipped and ill-fed troops, was unable to effectively fight the Japanese or that he preferred to focus more on defeating the CCP.
 China Hands advising Stilwell argued that it was in American interest to establish communication with the Communists to prepare for a land-based counteroffensive invasion of Japan.
 The Dixie Mission, which began in 1943, was the first official American contact with the Communists.
 Other Americans, led by Chennault, argued for air power.

 In 1944, Generalissimo Chiang acceded to Roosevelt's request that an American general take charge of all forces in the area, but demanded that Stilwell be recalled.
 General Albert Coady Wedemeyer replaced Stilwell, Patrick J. Hurley became ambassador, and Chinese-American relations became much smoother.
 The U.S. had included China in top-level diplomacy in the hope that large masses of Chinese troops would defeat Japan with minimal American casualties.
-When that hope was seen as illusory, and it was clear that B-29 bombers could not operate effectively from China, China became much less important to Washington, but it was promised a seat in the new UN Security Council, with a veto.
+When that hope was seen as illusory, and it was clear that B-29 bombers could not operate effectively from China, it became less important to Washington, but was promised a seat in the new UN Security Council, with veto power.

 Civil War

 When civil war threatened, President Harry S. Truman sent General George Marshall to China at the end of 1945 to broker a compromise between the Nationalist government and the Communists, who had established control in much of northern China.
 Marshall hoped for a coalition government, and brought the two distrustful sides together.
 At home, many Americans saw China as a bulwark against the spread of communism, but some Americans hoped that the Communists would remain on friendly terms with the United States.
-Mao Zedong had long admired the U.S.—George Washington was a hero to him—and saw it as an ally in the Second World War.
+CCP chairman Mao Zedong had long admired the U.S.—George Washington was a hero to him—and saw it as an ally in the Second World War.
 He was bitterly disappointed when the U.S. would not abandon the Nationalists, writing that "the imperialists who had always been hostile to the Chinese people will not change overnight to treat us on an equal level."
 His official policy was "wiping out the control of the imperialists in China completely."
 Truman and Marshall, while supplying military aid and advice, determined that American intervention could not save the Nationalist cause.
 One recent scholar argues that the Communists won the Civil War because Mao Zedong made fewer military mistakes and Chiang Kai-shek antagonized key interest groups.
 Furthermore, his armies had been weakened in the war against Japanese.
 Meanwhile, the Communists promised to improve the ways of life for groups such as farmers.

 Soviet leader Joseph Stalin's policy was opportunistic and utilitarian.
 He offered official Soviet support only when the People's Liberation Army had virtually won the Civil War.
 Sergey Radchenko argues that "all the talk of proletarian internationalism in the Sino-Soviet alliance was but a cloak for Soviet expansionist ambitions in East Asia".